 Applying for the Discover Savings Account must done online or by phone (1-800-347-7000).
 If you’re an AAA or AAII member, make sure to use Discover Bank’s webpages specifically set up for these organizations.

-Discover Bank has an overall health grade of "A" at DepositAccounts.com, with a Texas ratio of 6.50% (excellent) based on December 31, 2016 data.
-In the past year, Discover Bank has increased its total non-brokered deposits by $4.79 billion, an excellent annual growth rate of 16.53%.
+Discover Bank has an overall health grade of "A" at DepositAccounts.com, with a Texas ratio of 6.61% (excellent) based on March 31, 2017 data.
+In the past year, Discover Bank has increased its total non-brokered deposits by $4.85 billion, an excellent annual growth rate of 15.74%.
 Please refer to our financial overview of Discover Bank (FDIC Certificate # 5649) for more details.

 As one of the largest financial services firm in the country, Discover Bank traces its roots back to the Greenwood Trust Company, which was established in 1911.
 Discover Bank came into being following the purchase of the Greenwood Trust Company in 2000.
 Today, Discover Bank has assets in excess of $91 billion and more than 415,000 ATMs spread across the United States.